 Carson and Potential NHL Stardom

-It was that potential which allowed Sather to ask and make the type of move he did.
+It was that potential that allowed Sather to ask and make the type of move he did.
 Not only did he get rid of a guy who wanted out of the organization but in the process, acquired a pair of highly-touted prospects.
-For all the championships this franchise won during their back half of the 1980’s, it failed miserably at bringing quality prospects, be it via trade or draft, over that same time period.
+For all the championships this franchise won during the back half of the 1980s, it failed miserably at bringing quality prospects, be it via trade or draft, over that same time period.
 In other words, the return was a perfect fit.

 In Klima, the Oilers got a player who had warts in his game but was a dynamic finisher with a flair for the dramatic.
 His triple-overtime winner in Game One of the 1990 finals would end up being the biggest goal during their march to the Cup and the talented Czech would continue to produce throughout his time with the organization.
 He scored 40-goals during his first full season in 1990-1991 and surpassed the 20-goal mark in each of his four years in Edmonton.